 Top British Officer: Russia May Be Able To Cut Undersea Cables

-Britain's senior-most military officer is warning that an improving Russian navy poses risks to undersea communications and internet cables, saying any disruption could do "catastrophic" damage to the economy.
+Britain's senior-most military officer is warning that an improving Russian navy poses risks to undersea communications and Internet cables, saying any disruption could do "catastrophic" damage to the economy.

 Air Chief Marshal Sir Stuart Peach said Britain and NATO need to prioritize protecting communications cables running along the seabed between countries and continents to prevent them being severed.